systemd/casync/README.md

 4. An efficient backup system

-See the [Announcement Blog Story](casync-a-tool-for-distributing-file-system-images.html) for a more comprehensive introduction.
+See the [Announcement Blog Story](casync-a-tool-for-distributing-file-system-images.html) for a comprehensive introduction.
+The medium length explanation goes something like

-The longer explanation goes something like this:
+this:

 Encoding: Let's take a large linear data stream, split it into variable-sized chunks (the size of each being a function of the